 The emission control and advanced combustion features of this stove can only work properly if the fuel used is in the correct moisture content range of 15% to 20%.
-See section "3.
-Fuel" of this manual for suggestions on preparing fuelwood and judging its moisture.
+Refer to the following section of suggestions on preparing fuelwood and judging its moisture.